 You never know who is on the opposing side of a profile, reading your personal information.

 Many apps constantly update to improve your online experience.
 In return, their privacy settings constantly update too.

 So, always check and adjust your in-app privacy settings.
 Tailor them to your specific needs to safeguard your data.

 35. Use a device tracking app

 Use a tracking app to track your phone’s location.
 Because if you lose your device, you can track its whereabouts using the app.
 Also in the case of theft, you can remotely wipe data from your device.

 Final thoughts on how to protect your data

-The tips we discussed may make your life slightly more inconvenient.
+And I know these tips may make your life slightly inconvenient.
 But, they’ll save you big headaches down the road.

 What methods do you use to protect your online data?
-How worried are you with everything moving to the digital world?
+How worried are you with everything moving into the digital world?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER